opendxl/opendxl-databus-client-java/docs/CLI-Example.rst

 consume
 ^^^^^^^

-It is an operation which receives messages from specified topics at specified brokers.
+An operation which receives messages from specified topics at specified brokers.
 Optional arguments, like consume-records or consume-timeout, are supported to refine the record list contained in the consumer operation result.